adChong/ideaslab-website/content/authors/zeynep_tekler/_index.md

 ---
+name: Zeynep Tekler
+title: Zeynep Tekler

+# Username (this should match the folder name)
 authors:
-- zeynep-tekler
+  - zeynep_tekler

 role: Postdoctoral Researcher (University of Oxford)

-email: "zdtekler@nus.edu.sg"
-name: Zeynep Duygu Tekler

 social:
 # for more icons look at the following links